EhsanEqlimi/EhsanEqlimi.github.io/content/posts/AlphaSpeech.md

 **Methods**

 The analyzed data are part of our extensive study on neural markers for attentive/inattentive lis- tening in noisy environments using single-trial EEG [1].
-Involving 23 English-speaking listeners, the study comprised four 5-minute speeches without background noise and three speeches with mul- titalker background noise, covering various topics.
+Involving 23 English-speaking listeners, the study comprised four 5-minute speeches without background noise and three speeches with multitalker background noise, covering various topics.
 Simultaneously, the 64-channel EEG data were continuously recorded during attentive listening.
 All seven speeches addressed different facets of Belgian culture, with participants having minimal prior knowledge.
 After an intermediate inter- val (45 minutes), participants underwent a written exam, which assessed their scores on all seven